dgauld28/dgauld28/README.md

 - 👋 Hi, I’m @dgauld28
-- 👀 I’m interested in ...
-Programming(preferrably Data Analytics) and Information Technology
+- 👀 I’m interested in ... becoming a Data Analyst
 - 🌱 I’m currently learning ...
-Java on Codecademy
+Data Analytics Career Path on Codecademy
-- 💞️ I’m looking to collaborate on ... projects relating to Java, Python, SQL
+- 💞️ I’m looking to collaborate on ... projects relating to Python, SQL, and Excel!
 - 📫 How to reach me ...
 Email : damegauld@gmail.com, or LinkedIn : https://www.linkedin.com/in/dgauld28/